 Can Tetras Live with Goldfish?

-Watching a fish swimming in a tank solely can be a bit sorrowful at times.
+Watching a fish swimming in a tank alone can sometimes be a bit sorrowful.
 Therefore, many fishkeepers aim to ensure their fish have partners to swim with.
 However, if you have been rearing fish for a while, you understand that not all fish can stay together.

 Tetras cannot live with goldfish due to differences in temperature, diet, social habits, tank changes, and the spread of diseases.
 However, you can put them together at 4 months of age or when the goldfish have slowed growth.
-Guppies and bettas are the other fish that can’t live with goldfish.
+Goldfish can live with rosy barbs, zebra danios, and platyfish.

-In this case, tetra seems like a good match with goldfish due to their appealing look and bright colors.
-Here are several things to note if you try to situate tetras and goldfish together.
+Tetras seem a good match with goldfish due to their appealing look and bright colors.
+However, these two aren’t compatible as tank mates.
+Here are several things to note if you try to keep tetras and goldfish together.

+Can Tetras Live with Goldfish?